Amorymeltzer/twinkle/README.md

 Updating scripts on Wikipedia
 -----------------------------

 There are two ways to upload Twinkle scripts to Wikipedia or another destination.
-You can do it [manually](#manual-synchronization) or with a [Perl script](#synchronization-using-syncpl).
+You can do it [manually](#manual-synchronization) (recommended) or with a [Perl script](#synchronization-using-syncpl).

 After the files are synced, [MediaWiki:Gadgets-definition][] should contain the following lines: